-Iain Duncan Smith - Joblessness is a 'sin'Posted on: 15 November 2010 by Alexander Hay
+Iain Duncan Smith - Joblessness is a 'sin'Posted by Alexander Hay

 As the Secretary of State for Work and Pensions denounces turning down a job as a sin, what does the media have to say?

 Last week's declaration by IDS was widely reported, but what has the response been in the media?

 In the Daily Mail, Peter Hitchens accuses him of not going far enough:

 But his colleagues forbade him to think about the real problem.
 This is that, since the catastrophic Labour Government of 1964-1970, the welfare state has deliberately encouraged parasitism, as well as flooding the country with professional social workers.